rrowniak/kulfon/README.md

 Experiments with context free grammars (CFG) and attempts to create a new language.

 ## Assumptions
-- This is going to be a transpiler, that is, the code will be generated to pure `C` language.
+- This is a transpiler, that is, the Kuflon code compiled to pure `C` language.
-- The goal is to create a simple but very practical language.
+- The goal is to create a simple and very practical language.
 - The language is inspired by others like Rust, C, C++, Python, Go.

 ## High level goals for Kulfon language
 - Minimal syntax inspired by Rust, C and Go.
 No complex and weird constructs.
 No _innovations_.
 Just what you've probably seen before.
 Less is more.
 - This is a strongly typed language.
 - Zero cost abstractions.
 You write what you want, Kulfon is trying hard to make the safest and most efficient code.
 - Platform independent, general purpose language.
 The only thing Kulfon needs is a C compiler.
 - Memory safe to some rational extend.
 E.g. the is no possibility to create a dangling pointer.
 Lifetimes is something that Kulfon takes care of and notifies you in case of issues, you don't need to specify anything like in Rust.
 - No undefined behaviours.
 - Designed for easy development, prototyping, frequent iterations.
 - Easy integration with `C` libraries - instead of rewriting whole world just use what's already proven.
 - Many features that are common for modern languages like built-in unit tests or modules.